Surface roughness: Profile roughness parameters

 There are many different roughness parameters in use, but $Ra$ is by far the most common, though this is often for historical reasons and not for particular merit, as the early roughness meters could only measure $Ra$.
 Other common parameters include $Rz$, $Rq$, and $Rsk$.
 Some parameters are used only in certain industries or within certain countries.
 For example, the $Rk$ family of parameters is used mainly for cylinder bore linings, and the Motif parameters are used primarily in the French automotive industry.
 The MOTIF method provides a graphical evaluation of a surface profile without filtering waviness from roughness.
 A motif consists of the portion of a profile between two peaks and the final combinations of these motifs eliminate ″insignificant″ peaks and retains ″significant″ ones.
 Please note that $Ra$ is a dimensional unit that can be micrometer or microinch.

 Since these parameters reduce all of the information in a profile to a single number, great care must be taken in applying and interpreting them.
 Small changes in how the raw profile data is filtered, how the mean line is calculated, and the physics of the measurement can greatly affect the calculated parameter.
 With modern digital equipment, the scan can be evaluated to make sure there are no obvious glitches that skew the values.

 Because it may not be obvious to many users what each of the measurements really mean, a simulation tool allows a user to adjust key parameters, visualizing how surfaces which are obviously different to the human eye are differentiated by the measurements.
 For example, $Ra$ fails to distinguish between two surfaces where one is composed of peaks on an otherwise smooth surface and the other is composed of troughs of the same amplitude.
 Such tools can be found in app format.

 By convention every 2D roughness parameter is a capital $R$ followed by additional characters in the subscript.
 The subscript identifies the formula that was used, and the $R$ means that the formula was applied to a 2D roughness profile.
 Different capital letters imply that the formula was applied to a different profile.
 For example, $Ra$ is the arithmetic average of the roughness profile, $Pa$ is the arithmetic average of the unfiltered raw profile, and $Sa$ is the arithmetic average of the 3D roughness.

-Each of the formulas listed in the tables assume that the roughness profile has been filtered from the raw profile data and the mean line has been calculated.
+Each of the formulas listed in the tables assumes that the roughness profile has been filtered from the raw profile data and the mean line has been calculated.
 The roughness profile contains $n$ ordered, equally spaced points along the trace, and $y_i$ is the vertical distance from the mean line to the $i^\text{th}$ data point.
 Height is assumed to be positive in the up direction, away from the bulk material.